The Narrows (album)

 The Narrows is the eighth studio album by American singer-songwriter Grant-Lee Phillips.
 It was released on March 18, 2016 under Yep Roc Records.

 Critical reception

-The Narrows was met with "universal acclaim" reviews from critics.
+The Narrows was met with universal acclaim from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 83, based on 8 reviews.
 Aggregator Album of the Year gave the release a 79 out of 100 based on a critical consensus of 6 reviews.